JoelOtter/reshaper/README.md

 Reshaper is a JavaScript library which can automatically restructure JavaScript objects to match a provided schema.
 It also provides users with some manual control, by way of a 'hint' system.

+**Note**: Reshaper is currently in active development.
+I don't yet consider it to be stable or suitable for serious usage.

 ## Examples

 ```javascript